Graduate Program Head | James Nemes |

 - six required core courses (18 credit hours) which provide a body of knowledge in finance;

-- three elective courses (9 credit hours) designed to help students develop additional expertise in corporate finance or investments;
+- four prescribed courses (12 credit hours) designed to help students develop additional expertise in financial analysis or financial data analytics;

 - and a capstone course (3 credit hours) which provides a culminating experience for students.